NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 # CYUSB3KIT-003 with SP605 xilinx

-This project aim was to use the Cypress [CYUSB3KIT-003 EZ-USB FX3 SuperSpeed Explorer Kit](http://www.cypress.com/documentation/development-kitsboards/cyusb3kit-003-ez-usb-fx3-superspeed-explorer-kit) to both **program** and **communicate** with a Xilinx Spartan 6 FPGA embedded on the [SP605 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/ek-s6-sp605-g.html).
+This project aim was to use the Cypress [CYUSB3KIT-003 EZ-USB FX3 SuperSpeed Explorer Kit](http://www.cypress.com/documentation/development-kitsboards/cyusb3kit-003-ez-usb-fx3-superspeed-explorer-kit) to both **program** (upload the firmware of the FPGA using the kit) and **communicate** (make the FPGA send info and receive it with the PC and vice versa) with a Xilinx Spartan 6 FPGA embedded on the [SP605 Evaluation Kit](https://www.xilinx.com/products/boards-and-kits/ek-s6-sp605-g.html).

 In order to connect both boards, the [CYUSB3ACC-005 FMC Interconnect Board](http://www.cypress.com/documentation/development-kitsboards/cyusb3acc-005-fmc-interconnect-board-ez-usb-fx3-superspeed) was used.

 ## Getting Started
 ### Installing Software